T-SITE Brochure 2016(PDF)

-The T-SITE application deadline for new transfer students entering UMBC in the fall 2016 is will be March 14, 2016.
+The T-SITE application deadline for new transfer students entering UMBC in the fall 2016 is March 1, 2016.
 Note that this is the admissions priority deadline for transfer applications.
 Current transfer students who entered UMBC from Maryland community colleges in Spring 2016 will also be eligible to apply for T-SITE for the fall 2016.

 Questions or more information?
 Contact Dr. Susan Martin, , (410) 455-3109.

 2. Complete the FAFSA and include UMBC on the form (UMBC ID # 002105).

 3. Complete the T-SITE Scholar application when it becomes available this September.
 Send a letter of recommendation and unofficial transcript to Dr. Susan Martin, .